willwin4sure/vault/🗃️Database Systems/Data Models/What Goes Around Comes Around.md

 XML died because hierarchical data formats are bad, a lesson learned all too well by [[IMS|IMS]].
 JSON may suffer the same fate, though it is more well-positioned as an alternate *data type* for representing *sparse data*, to be included in existing relational databases.

-[[MapReduce]] has also failed as a data model since it fails to have any broad-scale applicability.
+[[🖥️Computer Systems Engineering/Distributed Systems/MapReduce]] has also failed as a data model since it fails to have any broad-scale applicability.

 ## Data Model Proposals